As leaders, we’re expected to help others meet their next challenge. What about keeping our own entrepreneurial spirit going?

 3. Turn your vision into a measurable goal

-A while ago I had written about change and the pace of change that has many of us fearing whether we can keep up.
-John P. Kotter, who had taught leadership at Harvard Business School for 29 years, developed an approach for accelerating teams at work.
+A while ago I had written about why the pace of change requires new strategies.
+John P. Kotter, who had taught leadership at Harvard Business School for 29 years, developed an obtainable approach for accelerating teams at work.

 Based on his teachings, Kotter advocates a dual network system wherein a traditional hierarchical organization operates that can be advantageously supported by a new network system to rapidly guide decisions and implement change.
 He wrote about his approach in Accelerate: Building Strategic Agility for a Fast-Moving World.